svennam92/istio101/workshop/exercise-4/README.md

     Combine the External IP and the port 20001 to access Kiali: `http://your-ip-here:20001`

 3. Login with the following username/password: `admin/admin`.
 4. Click the "Graph" tab on the left side and select the default namespace to see the a visual service graph of the various services in your Istio mesh.
 You can see request rates as well by clicking the "Edge Labels" tab and choosing "Traffic rate per second".

+    > Info: You'll need to access your Guestbook application and type an entry for the graph to be generated and connected properly.

 5. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load.

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.